-Damage caused by the earthquake shaking is presented in Figure 3-4 (middle left) for each tsunami zone, along with the community-wide earthquake-related damage (cyan bars); the latter data thus reflect the earthquake damage across the entire community urban growth boundary.
-As can be seen in Table 3-4, the costs associated with the earthquake damage is estimated to range from \$838 million (M1) to \$1.3 billion (XXL1), across the three tsunami zones.
-As can be seen from Table 3-4 and Figure 3-4 (cyan bars), the community-wide damage losses range from a high of \$459 million in Astoria to ~\$8 million in Arch Cape; earthquake damage losses outside the tsunami zones are the difference between those inside a tsunami zone and the countywide totals (may be determined from Table 3-4), which equates to ~\$1 billion (M1), \$793 million (L1), and \$580 million (XXL1) in losses outside of the tsunami zones.
-These data become important when considering the total damage losses outside the tsunami zones is indicative of the increasing inundation (and tsunami caused damage) as one moves from M1 to XXL1.
+Damage caused by the earthquake shaking is presented in Figure 3-4 (middle left) for each tsunami zone, along with the community-wide earthquake-related damage (cyan bars); the latter data thus reflect the earthquake damage across the entire designated community boundary.
+As can be seen in Table 3-4, the costs associated with the earthquake damage is estimated to range from ~\$250 million (M1) to \$680 million (XXL1).
+Evident from Table 3-4 and Figure 3-4 (cyan bars), the discrete community damage losses range from a high of \$136 million in Rockaway Beach to ~\$4 million in Wheeler and Oceanside, with the state parks and recreation areas showing damage levels that are in the tens of thousands; earthquake damage losses in areas beyond the specified communities ("Other" category) is estimated to reach \$211 million.
+The countywide earthquake damage outside the tsunami zones is the difference between the damage inside a tsunami zone and the countywide totals (may be determined from Table 3-4), which equates to ~\$1.58 billion (M1), \$1.38 billion (L1), and \$1.16 billion (XXL1) in losses outside of the respective tsunami zones.
+These data become important when considering total damage caused by the combined tsunami and earthquake.
+The decrease in damage losses outside the tsunami zones is indicative of the increasing inundation (and tsunami caused damage) as one moves from M1 to XXL1.